Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Main results: Uniform attachment

 \end{enumeratea} \end{theorem}

 \begin{rem}\

-\begin{enumeratei} \item The proof of this result follows in an identical fashion to the results in Section \ref{sec:main-res} via suitable modification and is ommitted as it has no new ideas. \item The degree distribution result in a simpler (two attribute) setting was previously derived in \cite{bhamidi2022community}. \item Note that the above result implies that the degree distribution (consisting of appropriate mixtures of Geometric distributions) has exponential tails; however the limit Page-rank distribution has a power law (explicitly computable) tail exponent which might be at first sight surprising; see \cite{banerjee2021pagerank} for the genesis of such results for dynamic network models. \end{enumeratei} \end{rem}
+\begin{enumeratei} \item The proof of this result follows in an identical fashion to the results in Section \ref{sec:main-res} via suitable modification and is omitted as it has no new ideas. \item The degree distribution result in a simpler (two attribute) setting was previously derived in \cite{bhamidi2022community}. \item Note that the above result implies that the degree distribution (consisting of appropriate mixtures of Geometric distributions) has exponential tails; however the limit PageRank distribution has a power law (explicitly computable) tail exponent which might be at first sight surprising; see \cite{banerjee2021pagerank} for the genesis of such results for dynamic network models. {\cg Intuitively, this can be understood by noting that a high PageRank value of a vertex results from the vertex having either a high in-degree or having a child with a high PageRank score (see \cite[Page 5-6]{banerjee2021pagerank}).
+For dynamic graphs discussed here, older vertices tend to have higher in-degrees and are typically close to other high degree (and high PageRank) vertices.
+This \emph{reinforcement} results in the PageRank having heavier tails than degree.
+Mathematically, this results from the interpretation of the PageRank of a vertex as its progeny size under a percolated branching process (see Definition \ref{def:perc-bp} below).
+Via the local weak convergence result, this implies that the limiting PageRank $\cR_{\emptyset, c}$ behaves like $e^{c\tau^{\prime}}$ (approximate size of root progeny in $\BP_{A;(0,\mvvarphi, \kappa)}(\tau^\prime)$), which has the stated tail behavior.} \end{enumeratei} \end{rem}